Factbox: Reaction to Canada's boycott of 2020 Games

 Former U.S. Olympian Lolo Jones said on Twitter: “YESSSSSS CANADA!!!!!!! pulls out of OLYMPICS UNLESS IOC POSTPONE!!!
 OUR HEALTH IS MORE important than sport.
 Hopefully the UNITED STATES is next.”

-Compiled by Ian Ransom, Hardik Vyas, Sudipto Ganguly and Andreas Mortensen; Editing by Lincoln Feast/Peter Rutherford
+Compiled by Ian Ransom and Hardik Vyas; Editing by Lincoln Feast/Peter Rutherford